-Overview of the Office of Investigative and Forensic Sciences
+Overview of the NIJ Office of Investigative and Forensic Sciences

-Through the research, development, testing and evaluation process, we provide direct support to crime laboratories and law enforcement agencies to increase their capacity to process high-volume cases and provide needed training in new technologies.
+Research and Development.
+Through the research, development, testing and evaluation process, OIFS provides direct support to crime laboratories and law enforcement agencies to increase their capacity to process high-volume cases and provide needed training in new technologies.

-- Expand the information that can be extracted from traditional types of forensic evidence, including DNA, and quantify its evidentiary value.
+- Expand the information that can be extracted from traditional types of forensic evidence and quantify its evidentiary value.

 - Strengthen the scientific basis of the forensic science disciplines.

 Learn more about our forensic science research and development portfolio and our focus areas.

 Capacity Building and Technical Assistance.
 Assistance and capacity enhancement programs are funded through both competitive and formula processes.
 They include:

 Forensic Technology Center of Excellence (FTCoE) Exit Notice, which supports our research and development programs and provides testing, evaluation and technology assistance to forensic laboratories and practitioners in the criminal justice community.
 One primary goal of the FTCoE is the transition of forensic science technologies into practice to increase utility in labs as well as facilitate effective use of new and innovative techniques and methods for processing and testing forensic evidence.